danholle/webdevbox/README.md

 Everything here is quick, so we are almost done.

-Let's say you have set up a dynamic IP on no-ip.com which is xyz.ddns.net.
+Let's say you have set up a dynamic IP on no-ip.com which is mynoipdomain.ddns.net.
 (I apologize to anybody who might own that;  no offense intended.)

-If you have a place where you normally put git repos, cd to that.
-But if you don't have such a place, no worries... this will all work.

 Enter the following commands:

     git clone https://github.com/danholle/webdevbox
     cd webdevbox
-    base/install
+    nginx/install
+    tomcat/install 8081
     dnsnoip/install
-    certificate/install xyz.ddns.net
+    certificate/install mynoipdomain.ddns.net

-After those 5 commands, you should be able to go to your URL (like xyz.ddns.net) and you should see a Hello World page from your home machine.
+After those 5 commands, you should be able to go to your URL (in the example, mynoipdomain.ddns.net) and you should see a Hello World page from your home machine.

-If you are using a GoDaddy domain, say xyz.com, replace the dnsnoip step above with
+If you are using a GoDaddy domain, the last two commands will change.
+For the sake of discussion, lets say your GoDaddy domain name is mygodaddydomain.com (again, the same apologies apply.)  say xyz.com, replace the dnsnoip step above with

     dnsgodaddy/install "xyz.com" "TheG00FyLongPublicKey" "TheG00fyLongPrivate"

-where the 2 keys above emerge when you go to developer.godaddy.com, click on the Keys link, and create a Production key (+).
+where the 2 keys above emerge when you go to developer.godaddy.com, click on the Keys link, and create a Production key (by clicking on the + sign).

 I have to go now.
 But I hope you are on your way.
 If this works for you, let me know at webdevbox@danholle.com.
 If it does NOT work for you, then